 - Video reports.
 Using commands, a user can request a video from an MDVR or generate a report with video files to analyze events on the way.

 1. Storage for video surveillance.
 If somebody needed real-time video monitoring, they had to install a server or use shared third-party servers.
-At the same time, many potential users of the video monitoring system in Sri Lanka demand that video data is stored in-house to make sure the video is not lost or stolen.
+At the same time, many potential users of the video monitoring system demand that video data be stored in-house to make sure the video is not lost or stolen.

-Check out the story of an educational institution in Sri Lanka, who gave up on real-time video monitoring as they didn’t want to invest in a server.
+Check out the story of an educational institution, that gave up on real-time video monitoring as they didn’t want to invest in a server.

 2. Hardware configuration.
 Each new MDVR module required a complex configuration to work with the fleet management platform.